logicmonitor/lm-cloud-resource-inventory/README.md

 ## *What outputs do the scripts provide?*

 The script outputs are provided as CSV files that can be reviewed by customers, prior to sharing with LogicMonitor.
-Unless specfied when running the resource count scripts, the default output files names are:
+Unless specified when running the resource count scripts, the default output files names are:
 ```
 aws_resource_count_output.csv
 azure_resource_count_output.csv